 Jeff Koons was born in York, Pennsylvania in 1955.
 He studied at the Maryland Institute College of Art in Baltimore and the School of the Art Institute of Chicago.
 He received a BFA from the Maryland Institute College of Art in 1976.
 Koons lives and works in New York City.

 Since his first solo exhibition in 1980, Koons’s work has been shown in major galleries and institutions throughout the world.
 His work was the subject of a major exhibition organized by the Whitney Museum of American Art, Jeff Koons: A Retrospective (June 27 - October 19, 2014), which traveled to the Centre Pompidou Paris (November 26, 2014 - April 27, 2015) and the Guggenheim Bilbao (June 9 - September 27, 2015).
-A solo exhibition of recent and new work was recently on view at Gagosian, Beverly Hills (April 27 - August 18, 2017).
+A solo exhibition of recent and new work was recently on view at Gagosian, New York (March 10 - April 21, 2018).

 Koons is widely known for his iconic sculptures Rabbit and Balloon Dog as well as the monumental floral sculpture Puppy (1992), shown at Rockefeller Center and permanently installed at the Guggenheim Bilbao.
 Another floral sculpture, Split-Rocker (2000), previously installed at the Papal Palace in Avignon, Château de Versailles, and Fondation Beyeler in Basel, was most recently on view at Rockefeller Center in 2014.